 The road leading to Látrabjarg usually remains snow covered until later in the year, and is often cleared in May according to snow and climatic conditions.
 If you want to see the puffins, you can only admire them between mid-May and mid-August, when they are nesting in Iceland.
 Near the cliff, the Icelandic authorities have drawn white lines to indicate that it is dangerous to venture beyond; The rocks are fragile and can collapse under your weight.

 • There is no petrol station in the vicinity of Látrabjarg, think of refueling before going there.

-• There are few options for eating and sleeping in the area, apart from the Hotel Látrabjarg, the hotel / guesthouse Breiðavík and the summer cottages of Hænuvík.
+• Eating and sleeping options are quite scarce, apart from the Hotel Látrabjarg, the hotel / guesthouse Breiðavík and the summer cottages of Hænuvík.
 Brunnar camp site, two kilometers from the site, can be a good alternative, but there is no running water.
 The village of Patreksfjörður is probably the nearest place to eat and stay in the area.

 • Be careful not to fall from the rocks when you look at the birds and the surrounding area and respect the white lines.